 For over 12 years, I have taught in academic, professional and amateur contexts.
 I teach regularly at the LAKcourses Leiden University, I am a guest teacher at ArtEZ Institute of the Arts.

 Movements of reading and dreams, keys to other realities

 Our Lexicon, Our Dance

 Our Lexicon begins with the spontaneous writing of dissociated words that are to become keywords.
 After many practices they form our lexicon, and constitute the matter for our dance.
-Along the sessions, writing very quickly leads to diverse experiences of reading with the improvising body.
 When words turn into a wordscape they form a very large page to be read.
 Sensing feet are the eyes with which we read.
-We exercise collective reading and seize the chance to play with rhythm, phrasing, repetition.
+Via collaborations we exercise collective reading and seize the chance to play with rhythm, phrasing, repetition.
 A physical knowledge will grow from each participant.
-We progressively arrive to a lexicon of about 15 keywords.
-It is the group’s language of singular improvised movements that in the end form the identity of our dance.
+Through more exercises and practices of improvisation, this physical knowledge is to be exchanged; in other words, we teach to each other through movement.
+We arrive to a lexicon of about 15 keywords.
+It is the group’s language of singular improvised movements that in the end form our dance.

 The score of the project ‘Horizon ’ developed by Emilie Gallier together with composer Daniele Ghisi is the concrete point of departure.
 We improvise with volume, frequency, and amplitude.
 Play with imagined spaces (particles, geodesics).
 Use our senses to distort reality.
 From that point of departure, the course trains the performativity of the group, in duration.